Project Office in Bonn

 Rachael Hansen

 Rachael completed her undergraduate degree at Utah State University in Journalism and Public Relations and her graduate degree at Edinburgh Napier University in International Event Management.
-In addition to assisting with the different MCII projects, Rachael coordinates all of MCII's events as well as acts as the team's native English speaking editor.

 See Rachael's profile on the UNU-EHS WEBSITE.